GerminalCorreia/castle/README.md

-# Web Application Architectures Workshop
+# Relais & Châteaux Workshop

 > Scrapping data from Relais&Chateaux and Michelin websites to provide a list of starred restaurants and the price of their respective hotel